syncfusion-content/fileformat-docs/File-Formats/DocIO/Getting-Started.md

 * Syncfusion.OfficeChartToImageConverter.WPF
 * Syncfusion.SfChart.WPF

+For converting a word socument to PDF in Xamarin, UWP and Asp.Net Core platform, the following assemblies are required.

+* Syncfusion.DocIO.Portable
+* Syncfusion.OfficeChart.Portable
+* Syncfusion.Compression.Portable
+* Syncfusion.Pdf.Portable
+* Syncfusion.DocIORenderer.Portable

 `DocToPDFConverter` class is responsible for converting a Word document into PDF.

+In portable projects, `DocIORenderer` is responsible for converting a Word document into PDF.

 The following code example illustrates how to convert a Word document into PDF document.

 {% tabs %}